What is the Line in Sports Betting?

 In sports betting, “the line” refers to the odds or point spread set by a sportsbook for a specific event.
 It’s the foundation of every wager.
-If you’re betting the moneyline, point spread, or over/under.
-Understanding what the line is in sports betting is one of the first steps toward making smarter, more informed bets.
+If you’re betting the moneyline, point spread, or over/under, understanding what the line is in sports betting is one of the first steps toward making smarter, more informed bets.
+Odds comparison tools help you track the line and its movement, which is essential for sports betting.
+Once you understand what the line is, the quicker you become a better sports bettor.

 Key Takeaways